hammelm/mempeek/README.md

 Print the result of evaluating *expression* to the console, or print a string.
 When several expressions or strings are given, they are concatenated into one line.
-The modifiers can be "hex", "dec", "bin" or "neg".
-When a modifier is given, all subsequent expression results are printed as hexadecimal, unsigned decimal, binary or signed decimal number.
-Each modifier can be used with an optional suffix ":8", ":16", ":32" or ":64" which specifies the number of bits of the result to be displayed.
+The modifiers can be "hex", "dec", "bin", "neg" or "float".
+When a modifier is given, all subsequent expression results are printed as hexadecimal, unsigned decimal, binary, signed decimal or floating point number.
+Each modifier except "float" can be used with an optional suffix ":8", ":16", ":32" or ":64" which specifies the number of bits of the result to be displayed.
 Several modifiers can be used within the same print command.
 The default modifier for each print command is "hex" with the default bit size of the system.
 The print command does add a newline at the end of an output line.
 The last parameter of the print command can be the modifier "noendl" which suppresses the newline.

 mapping physical memory
 -----------------------